03 May Add Google Analytics Tracking Code to WordPress Site: A Step-by-Step Guide

 Which campaign gave you more conversion?

-Still many people are not using any of the web analytics tools because they don’t understand the importance or don’t know how to use it.
+Still, many people are not using any of the web analytics tools because neither they understand its importance nor they know how to use it.
 The truth is, installing analytics tools like Google Analytics on your site is easy.

-In this post, we will focus on creating Google Analytics account and setting up GA on a new WordPress site.
+In this post, we will be focusing on creating Google Analytics account and setting up GA on a new WordPress site.

 Why Google Analytics